amyers3000/ClarityEmail/README.md

 ## Testing

-Run tests in Postman or check routes on Swagger!
+Run the test collection in Postman or check routes on Swagger!

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/20982764-7307a0b4-ba1f-43a4-a8d0-e147580a542a?action=collection%2Ffork&collection-url=entityId%3D20982764-7307a0b4-ba1f-43a4-a8d0-e147580a542a%26entityType%3Dcollection%26workspaceId%3Dadf8db36-86c0-4737-b4be-33ed4a311c12#?env%5BEmail%20Variables%5D=W3sia2V5IjoidXNlcm5hbWUiLCJ2YWx1ZSI6IiIsImVuYWJsZWQiOnRydWUsInR5cGUiOiJhbnkifV0=)